Arts/Industry resident Marne Lucas / Bardo ∞ Project working in the Foundry at the Kohler Co. factory, 2016. Photo courtesy JMKAC.

 FOUNDRY-

-I made the first ‘Bardo ∞ Project’ sculptures at a 2016 Arts/Industry residency at the Kohler Co.
+I made the first ‘Bardo ∞ Project’ sculptures at a 2016 Arts/Industry residency, a program of the John Michael Kohler Art Center, at the Kohler Co.
 Factory, in Sheboygan, Wisconsin.
 The work I made was based on time I spent with my first collaborator, Brooklyn photographer Chris Brunkhart.
-I was at the Cast Iron and Brass foundry and the porcelain Pottery factory for four winter months.
+I was at the Cast Iron and Brass foundry and the porcelain Pottery factory.
 My residency began just four days after my first collaborator Chris Brunkhart’s memorial in Portland, Oregon.
 Within that narrow window of time I flew back to New York, packed, and took a bus to Boston to visit collaborator artist Joe Heaps Nelson.
-I arrived at Kohler with staggering grief and a few ideas sketched into a notebook and spent four winter months in the Cast Iron and Brass foundry and the porcelain Pottery factory, making the first Bardo ∞ Project works.

 ‘Transfleurs, Accumulation’, vitreous porcelain, glaze, 2016.